This Mariners bullpen could be deepest — and most relied on — in years

 “We’re very comfortable with the offseason we had in putting the roster together.
 I know there are flaws.
 And I know there are things we could do to make it better.
 But you have to separate the wants and needs and realities.
 Some of what we need is for young players to step up.
 Some is good health.”

-And that’s the trend around what has been the Cold Stove of a hot season for starting pitchers.
+And that’s the trend around what has been the Cold Stove of an offseason season for starting pitchers.
 Only a handful of the top free-agent starters have signed – with Yu Darvish just this week signing with the Cubs – while relievers have jumped off the market.
 Look at the Rockies as an example, bulking their bullpen with Jake McGee, Wade Davis and Bryan Shaw.

 Dipoto looked back at his own pitching experience.
-He said the first pitching staff he pitched on had 10 pitchers – compared to the 13 the Mariners used most of last year.
+He said the first pitching staff he pitched on (the Cleveland Indians in 1993) had 10 pitchers – compared to the 13 the Mariners used most of last year.

 “I never started a game in the big leagues, but I knew fundamentally going through the minor leagues that the reason I went to the bullpen was I couldn’t figure out the third pitch – and the five guys that were going to start were probably better than I was,” he said.
 “That’s no longer the case.
 A majority of the time the best stuff on your staff is sitting in your bullpen.
 What we’ve done is increased the size of bullpens.